 One of the most important jobs of being a business owner is constantly keeping an eye towards the future.
 Anticipating shifts in marketing trends is the best way to position your business in the lead.
 Over the past century, our world has seen advancements in technology which lets us accomplish tasks previously believed impossible.
 In the past couple of decades alone, we seem to have leaped forward in technological prowess.
 Tech advancements make some aspects of life easier, but also brings increased complexity, making predicting future trends even more difficult.

-The year 2020 has long been propped up in works of science fiction as the year in which the ‘future’ will have finally arrived.
-While it may be hard to believe, 2020 is just around the corner.
+The year 2021 isn’t just a year from Sci-Fi novels in which the ‘future’ will have finally arrived.
+While it may be hard to believe, 2021 is here!
 So, what’s the status on this future we’ve been promised for so long?
-Which marketing trends can we expect next year?
+Which marketing trends can we expect this year and moving forward?

 The Future of Marketing Trends is Already Here